 whether a biological parent had custody of the adoptive child in the past year;

 whether there has been meaningful contact between the biological parent and adoptive child;

 if there was a failure by the biological parent to contribute to support and care;

 if there was abuse or neglect present between the biological parent and adoptive child;

 if there have been criminal convictions against the biological parent for abuse or violence against the child or a sibling; or

 if the biological parent has lost parental rights to another child.

 The primary consideration is to the adoptive child's health and safety before terminating parental rights.

 As experienced adoption attorneys in Maryland, we will outline the typical steps in adoption and the timelines you should anticipate, and compile complete and accurate documentation required to adopt a child.
 We also handle adult adoptions.

-Contact the Law Office of Laurie M. Wasserman, family law attorneys in Baltimore and Towson, Maryland to receive the experience, expertise, and compassion you need to navigate through your adoption case.
+Contact Wasserman Family Law, family law attorneys in Baltimore and Towson, Maryland to receive the experience, expertise, and compassion you need to navigate through your adoption case.